 He teaches classes in East Asian philosophies, the European continental tradition, and East-West comparative philosophy.
 His regular course offerings at Kennesaw State University include Chinese Philosophy (PHIL4210), Japanese Philosophy (PHIL4220), Existentialism (PHIL3030), and Phenomenology (PHIL4030).

-Andrew K. Whitehead is presently the President of the Académie du Midi Philosophical Association, an Associate Editor of the journal Comparative and Continental Philosophy, and an Executive Officer of the Comparative and Continental Philosophy Circle, and a Guest Professor for the Higher Institute of Philosophy (HIW) at KU Leuven in Belgium.
+Andrew K. Whitehead is presently the President of the Académie du Midi Philosophical Association, an Associate Editor of the journal Comparative and Continental Philosophy, an Executive Officer of the Comparative and Continental Philosophy Circle, and a Guest Professor for the Higher Institute of Philosophy (HIW) at KU Leuven in Belgium.

 In 2015, he was a Kennesaw State University Foundation Outstanding Early Career Faculty Award winner at Kennesaw State University for outstanding achievement in teaching, research, and service, and the Distinguished Early Career Faculty Award winner for the department of History and Philosophy.
 He was an invited Visiting Research Fellow at the KU Leuven Higher Institute of Philosophy’s (HIW) Husserl Archives in Belgium for Summer 2015.
 He was also one of the recipients of an Incentive Funding Award for Scholarship & Creative Activity from the Center for Excellence in Teaching and Learning at Kennesaw State University in 2016.